Meta tags can be a valuable tool in your SEO arsenal.

 - Nofollow: this instructs search engines not to follow the links on a web page

-So, robot meta tags instruct how Google crawls pages on your website.
+In fact, robot meta tags instruct how Google crawls pages on your website.

 - When you are developing a website and don’t want search engines to index it until it’s ready